Tail Behaviour of Mexican Needlets: Introduction

 \section{Introduction}

-A lot of interest has recently been focussed on various forms of spherical wavelets, see for instance \cite{ant}, \cite{da}, \cite{fred}, \cite{hol}, \cite{npw1}, \cite{wiaux} and the references therein.
-This interest has also been fuelled by strong applied motivations, for instance in Astrophysics and Cosmology, cfr. for example \cite{mcewen}.
-Many theoretical and applied papers have been concerned, in particular, with so-called spherical needlets, which were introduced into the Functional Analysis literature by \cite{npw1}, \cite{npw2}.
+A lot of interest has recently been focussed on various forms of spherical wavelets (see, for example, \cite{ant, da,fred,hol,npw1,wiaux} and the references therein).
+This attention has also been fuelled by strong applied motivations, for instance in Astrophysics and Cosmology.
+More specifically, we refer to spherical Mexican hat wavelets (see, for instance, \cite{mcewen}), axisymmetric, directional, and steerable wavelets (cf., for example, \cite{mcewen2,mcewen3,mcewen4,wiaux}), ridgelets and curvelets (see, for instance, \cite{mcewen5,starck}).

+Many theoretical and applied papers have been concerned, in particular, with the so-called spherical needlets, which were introduced into the Functional Analysis literature by \cite{npw1,npw2}.
 Loosely speaking, the latter can be envisaged as a convolution of the spherical harmonics with a weight function which is smooth and compactly supported in the harmonic domain (more details will be given below).
-Localization properties in this framework were fully investigated by \cite{npw1}, \cite{npw2}.
+Localization properties in this framework were fully investigated by \cite{npw1,npw2}.
+Needlets have been recently generalized to various directions.
+Spin and mixed needlets were constructed over spin fiber bundles in \cite{gmspin,gmmixed}, respectively.
+Needlet-like wavelets were also developed on the unitary ball in \cite{tredneed,petruxu} and over compact manifolds in \cite{knp}.
+This framework has been also extended to allow for an unbounded support in the frequency domain by \cite{gm2}, see also \cite{gm1,gm3}; the latter construction is usually labelled as Mexican needlets.
+Examples of applications, mainly related to the study of Cosmic Microwave Background (CMB) radiation, can be found in \cite{cammar,dll,lanmar2,mayeli,scodeller}.